AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: menu; debug --> debug --> detach

 :menuselection:`Debug --> Debug --> Detach`
-  Detaches the currently debugged process from the underlying debugger.
-This means the executable will continue to run independently.
-You can use the :menuselection:`Debug --> Debug --> Attach To Process` menu later to re-attach to this process.
+  Detaches the currently debugged process from the underlying debugger; the executable will continue to run independently.
+Use the :menuselection:`Debug --> Debug --> Attach To Process` menu later to re-attach to this process.